Resources / Explore Your Options

 3. Research Your Colleges

 Your next step is to evaluate the colleges you are considering.
-CollegeData's College Profiles contain a wealth of information.
+CollegeData's college profiles contain a wealth of information.
 For example, you can see majors, financial aid offered, graduation rates, even the sports played at the college.
 You may also want to go deeper and look on the college websites for specific programs within academic departments, talk to alumni or current students, or meet with an admissions rep.

 4. Rank Your Colleges